uperl/File-ShareDir-Dist/README.md

     checks to see that it matches the .pm file that goes along with it.

     That does mean that you need to have a .pm that corresponds to your dist name.
-This is not always the case for some older historical distributions, but it has been the recommended convetion for quite some time.
+This is not always the case for some older historical distributions, but it has been the recommended convention for quite some time.

 - No non-core dependencies.